py2ai/py2ai.github.io/_posts/2018-09-06-How-to-install-PyTorch-in-Windows-GPU-Version.md

 For this open up python by typing python in command prompt.

 ```python
 import torch
 ```
 If no error occurs, it means PyTorch is installed, now lets check the cuda support.
 For this type

 ```python
 torch.cuda.is_available()
 ```
-And you get `True` then it means that you have succesfully installed the PyTorch.
+If you get `True` then it means that you have succesfully installed the PyTorch.
 If any problems you can ask me in the comments section.
 Have a nice day!